-The new bill mandates that airlines clearly tell passengers what services they will provide for their own failures.
+The new bill mandates airlines clearly tell passengers what services they provide for IT failures.
 Will passengers be put on the next flight?
 Will travelers get some immediate compensation from airlines for food and accommodations during airline computer failure delays?
 Unfortunately, there are no fines included in this bill.
-Perhaps DOT will include them in the final regulations.
-Without stiff penalties, airlines can choose to allow their IT systems to be hobbled as they hoard soaring profits.
-The IT problems are growing.
+Perhaps DOT may include them in the final regulations.
+Without stiff penalties, airlines can choose failing IT systems as they hoard soaring profits.
+The IT problems keep growing.
 This prompted Congress to act.

 The implementation of this provision of the FAA Bill should not be delayed.

-Every day, airline passengers are bearing the burden of the airline IT and communications failures together with the delays and cancellations of thousands of flights.
-Families have missed weddings, organized tours and cruises.
-Businessmen have missed meetings.
-And, many others have been faced with financial repercussions because of information technology failure.
-The customer service offered by airlines has been poor or nonexistant.
+Every day, airline passengers bear the burden of airline IT and communications failures together with the delays and cancellations of thousands of flights.
+Families miss weddings, organized tours, and cruises.
+Businessmen miss meetings.
+And, many others face financial repercussions because of information technology failure.
+And, airlines offer only poor or non-existent customer service.

 Passengers affected by these airline information technology failures should contact www.airhelp.com to check on international compensation that they may be due from the airlines (especially international carriers) for their failures.
-This compensation can range from about $660 to more than $7,000.
+This compensation ranges from about $660 to more than $7,000.
 It is worth checking.

-Currently, passengers are only due compensation for three areas.
+Currently, passengers receive compensation for the following three areas.
 The fourth noted here is a start.
 Airlines will be required to tell passengers what services they can expect.
-Hopefully, in five years, consumers may be able to receive compensation from airlines as well.
+Hopefully, in five years, consumers may receive compensation from airlines as well.

-Join us as we work to hold airlines accountable for their IT failures rather than saddling passengers with their losses from unattended family events, ruined vacations, lost reservations, missed business meetings, and unexpected overnights while awaiting the airline IT systems to be brought back online.
+Join our work to hold airlines accountable for their IT failures rather than saddling passengers with their losses.
+These include unattended family events, ruined vacations, lost reservations, missed business meetings, and unexpected overnights.
+All while awaiting the airline’s IT systems to be brought back online.